Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Our Model

-with $a_{t,rnvp}$, $a_{t,z-state}$ taken from the replay buffer.
-To relabel $g_{t}$, $\Tilde{g}_{t}$ is utilized when the higher-level policy is trained after the lower-level policy is trained in a bottom-up layer-wise fashion which is followed in our research.
+using $a_{t,\text{rnvp}}$ and $a_{t,z-\text{state}}$ taken from the replay buffer to obtain $\Tilde{g}_{t+c}$.
+To relabel $g_{t}$, $\Tilde{g}_{t+c}$ is utilized for the level synchronization of adjacent policies when the higher-level policy is trained after the lower-level policy is trained in a bottom-up, layerwise fashion within HRL.
+As $g_{t}$ is relabelled with $\Tilde{g}_{t+c}$ through the off-policy correction of our model, it approaches $g_{t+c, ideal}$ which ideally reflects the current internal parameter $\mu_{rnvp}^{\theta}$ of $\mu_{lo}$.
+Consequently, the objective function of $\mu_{t+c, hi}$ converges to its optimal value, provided the agent experiences all states of the environment.
+This relationship is expressed as: